bounce 中文

 - (US, slang, dated) To eject violently, as from a room; to discharge unceremoniously, as from employment.

-- VT (air combat) To attack unexpectedly.
+- (transitive, air combat) To attack unexpectedly.

 - The squadron was bounced north of the town.